 Significant volatility in the financial markets and foreign currency exchange rates as well as depressed economic conditions in both domestic and international markets, have presented significant business challenges since the second half of 2008.
-While we returned to revenue growth in 2010, 2011 and 2012, we experienced a sales decline in the first quarter of 2013.
-We believe the first quarter of 2013 decline in sales was impacted by fewer selling days compared to the same period a year ago mainly due to leap year in 2012 and this year's timing of Easter and Passover holidays in Europe and elsewhere in the world.
+While we returned to revenue growth in 2010, 2011 and 2012, we experienced a sales decline in the first six months of 2013.
 We are cautiously optimistic that the domestic economic environment is improving, however conditions in Europe and elsewhere may present significant business challenges for the Company.
 While there can be no assurance that improvement in the overall economic environment will be sustained, we will continue to monitor and manage the impact of the overall economic environment on the Company.